Broadstone, Dorset: Notable residents

 The Victorian era biologist, naturalist and philosopher Alfred Russel Wallace, who independently proposed the same evolutionary theory as Charles Darwin, lived in Broadstone during the last few years of his life.
 He built his own house, named Old Orchard, near what is now Wallace Road.
 His remains are buried in Broadstone Cemetery, next to those of his wife, Annie.
 His grave was restored by the A. R. Wallace Memorial Fund in 2000.
-It features a 7 ft fossil tree trunk mounted on a block of Purbeck limestone.
+It features a 7 ft fossilised coniferous tree trunk mounted on a block of Purbeck limestone.

 Annette Brooke, a Liberal Democrat MP for Mid-Dorset and North Poole from 2001 to 2015, resided in Broadstone.
-The current Liberal Democrat MP Vikki Slade also resides there.

 Bryan Telfer, a commodore in the Royal Navy and veteran of the Falklands War is buried in Broadstone Cemetery.

 Victor Watkins who lived in Broadstone was the first Scout in England to gain the Kings Scout Award.
 He is commemorated with a blue plaque on 29029 Nepalese Restaurant at 205 Lower Blandford Road, Broadstone, Poole.

 Stuart Hibberd, the chief announcer of the BBC (or "voice of the BBC") for 25 years who announced the deaths of King George V and Adolf Hitler, died in Broadstone in 1983.
+Broadstone was their family home.

+As a child, actor Richard Todd lived in Broadstone.

+Dutch playwright Jan Fabricius resided at Caesar's Camp, a house on Broadstone Heights.